UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ### Create the VPN connection in Public Azure

-Create the Site-to-Site VPN connection between your virtual network gateway and your Azure Stack VPN:
+Create the site-to-site VPN connection between your virtual network gateway and your Azure Stack VPN:

 1. Navigate to your virtual network gateway by clicking **All services**, then select **Virtual network gateways** under the networking section.